khushbushah872/THOR/README.md

 # THOR
-My first repository in git
+My first repository in git.
 THOR son of odin